conscienceli/IterNet/README.md

 Retinal vessel segmentation is of great significance for diagnosis of various blood-related diseases.
-To further improve the performance of vessel segmentation, we propose IterNet, a new model based on UNet \cite{UNet}, with the ability to find obscured details of the vessel from the segmented vessel image itself, rather than the raw input image.
-IterNet consists of multiple iterations of a mini-UNet, which can be 4$\times$ deeper than the common UNet.
-IterNet also adopts the weight-sharing and skip-connection features to facilitate training; therefore, even with such a large architecture, IterNet can still learn from merely 10$\sim$20 labeled images, without pre-training or any prior knowledge.
+To further improve the performance of vessel segmentation, we propose IterNet, a new model based on UNet, with the ability to find obscured details of the vessel from the segmented vessel image itself, rather than the raw input image.
+IterNet consists of multiple iterations of a mini-UNet, which can be 4X deeper than the common UNet.
+IterNet also adopts the weight-sharing and skip-connection features to facilitate training; therefore, even with such a large architecture, IterNet can still learn from merely 10~20 labeled images, without pre-training or any prior knowledge.
 IterNet achieves AUCs of 0.9816, 0.9851, and 0.9881 on three mainstream datasets, namely DRIVE, CHASE-DB1, and STARE, respectively, which currently are the best scores in the literature.